Elfin-Jedi/Angband-4.0.5/readme.txt

 Upload edited monster-base.txt.

+Disable monster invisibility spell.
+(It was making it so Grip, Farmer Maggot's Dog could only be seen with Detect Monsters.
+Even Detect Invisible wouldn't do it.)

 Finish uploading edit files with normal line endings: object.txt, object-base.txt, p-race.txt.

 Figure out why new spellbooks don't display in inventory and shop lists, fix.